ami-iit/paper_lerario_2022_humanoids_planning-multimodal-locomotion/README.md

 ### Take-off and landing

-We test our approach is a vertical take-off and landing that shall be generated as a single instance of the optimisation problem.
+We test our approach as a vertical take-off and landing that shall be generated as a single instance of the optimisation problem.
 For this reason, we need to increase the number of knots of the optimisation horizon to 200.
-The initial and final CoM position is set to 0.57 m while at the intermediate knot we request a CoM height higher than 0.7 m.
+The initial and final CoM position is set to 0.57 m while at the intermediate knot, we request a CoM height higher than 0.7 m.
 The robot decreases the contact forces and increases the thrust.
 The trajectory of the CoM reaches the maximum height and smoothly comes back to the initial position.

 #### Weights